TheArturthur/CoppermindScraper/Cosmere/Yesteel.md

 ## Attributes and Abilities
 >“*You're not any better at this than Vasher is.
-You people can't sneak at all!
+You people can’t sneak at all!
 Yesteel would be so disappointed in you.*”
-\-Nightblood to Vivenna[3]
+\-Nightblood on Vivenna.[3]

 As a Returned, Yesteel can have the Fifth Heightening whenever he desires, and all the effects that implies, such as agelessness.
 Like Vasher and Denth, Yesteel probably is well aware how to hide his divine Breath and appear as he wishes.